hugogsld/hugogsld/README.md

 My name is Hugo Gesland, I am an engineering student in a **UTC × EDHEC Dual Degree (Data Engineering & Finance)**
 Builder in **fashion tech**, working to reinvent how people consume and scale **second-hand**.

-I design and build data-driven products, from marketplace automation systems to AI-powered mobile applications.
+Currently a Founder Associate at Veeton, I am building a product designed for Vinted resellers and second-hand marketplace sellers.

 ## Technologies & Skills